circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 When defining reusable configuration elements directly within your config, you can also wrap those elements within an inline orb.
 You may find inline orbs useful for development or for name-spacing elements that share names in a local config.

 To write an inline orb, place the orb elements under that orb’s key in the orbs declaration section of the configuration.
-For example, if you want to import one orb to use inside another, inline orb, the config could look like the example shown below, in which the inline orb `my-orb` imports the `node` orb:
+For example, if you want to import one orb to use inside another inline orb, the config could look like the example shown below, in which the inline orb `my-orb` imports the `node` orb:

 ```yaml
 version: 2.1